gulixeliota/8_Week_SQL_Challenge/Week2_Pizza_Runner/_Data Cleaning and Transformation.md

 			ELSE duration
 			END AS INT) AS duration,
 	CASE
-			WHEN cancellation = 'null' OR cancellation IS NULL THEN '' ELSE cancellation
+			WHEN cancellation = 'null' OR cancellation IS NULL THEN NULL ELSE cancellation
 			END AS cancellation
 INTO ##runner_orders_temp